carlsborg/dust/README.md

 Note: replace YourKeyName with an existing key name

-> dust$ load sample1.yaml
+> dust$ cluster create sample1.yaml

 This dumps the cloudformation template for review, validates it from the cloud, and creates a stack.
-See the creation status of this cluster with $status stackname
+See the creation status of this cluster with $cluster status stackname

-> dust$ status sample1
+> dust$ cluster status sample1

 Shows events from the cloudformation create: